nuuuwan/news_lk3_data/README.md

 *2024-03-13 12:28:00* · [`adaderanalk`](https://www.adaderana.lk/news/97919/elderly-sri-lankan-couple-found-dead-near-their-melbourne-home) · `en`

-An elderly couple who died together outside their home may have been overcome by Melbourne’s blistering heatwave.
+An elderly Sri Lankan couple who died together outside their home may have been overcome by Melbourne’s blistering heatwave, Australian media reported.

 The bodies of Doyne Caspersz and his wife Marlene were found outside their home on Antigoni Court, Warrandyte about 9.30am on Tuesday.